 T H E - V A L U E - O F - A - C O P Y R I G H T

-All of my images have value and may have an even more significant value when shared worldwide.
+All of my images have value and maybe even more significant when shared worldwide.
 To put a global value system in perspective, a photograph becomes proportionally more valuable in commercial photography based on the number of persons who will see such said photograph.

 The photographs I created for my self-assigned projects can be screened and receive international attention.
 I'm forced to be particularly vigilant about citations to ensure that my business receives appropriate exposure if the photographs achieve some measure of acclaim.

-At times, most acknowledgement is slightly less of the effect, including a citation of my images.
+Most acknowledgement is sometimes slightly less of the effect, including a citation of my images.
 In editorial circles, attaching authorial credit to images is common.
 Magazines and newspapers almost invariably post the photographer's name near every photograph.
-That credit is standard for a photographer to also receive in exchange for having their work appear in a publication.
+That credit is standard for a photographer to receive in exchange for appearing in a publication.

 With the Internet's arrival, many publications are extending that credit to include URLs to photographer websites.
 Likewise, and following that established tradition, when my photos appear on websites, blogs, or social media, my logo (via watermark), my name, and a link to my website must accompany the work.

 I recognize that my publication concern may seem demanding to someone outside the advertising or publishing industry.
 I hope these additional explanations give you a greater understanding of the importance of citations.
 First, with my name and URL included with every photograph, It will significantly improve the chance that interested parties will visit my website.